hkamran80/articles/markdown/articles/2020-06-04-vuetify-dark-mode-toggle.md

 *Photo: [Material.io](https://material.io/design/color/dark-theme.html)*

-I use [Vue.js](https://vuejs.org) and [Vuetify](https://vuetifyjs.com) for almost all of my websites and I’m a huge supporter of dark mode.
+I use [Vue.js](https://vuejs.org) and [Vuetify](https://vuetifyjs.com) for almost all of my websites, and I’m a huge supporter of dark mode.
 One of the many reasons I chose Vuetify is because it has dark mode support out-of-the-box.
 So, without further ado, let me guide you through easily changing the dark mode state.

 ## Setting the Default Dark Mode State